 We support diverse students and lawyers to ensure that each person has the opportunity to excel, regardless of race, ethnicity, religion, gender, gender identity, sexual orientation, or physical ability.

 “Diversity is essential to progress, and we are deeply committed to ensuring that McCarter remains a place where everyone can succeed.
-Our Diversity & Inclusion Committee works tirelessly to ensure that we are always evolving and expanding opportunities for diverse talent.
+Our Diversity, Equity & Inclusion Committee works tirelessly to ensure that we are always evolving and expanding opportunities for diverse talent.
 These shared values reinforce our culture of inclusivity, in which we take great pride.”—JOE BOCCASSINI, FIRMWIDE MANAGING PARTNER

 Our ten-week Diversity Summer Program exposes first-year law students to the day-to-day life of a practicing lawyer.
 We engage high-school students and host college interns to expose them to careers in law and public service through several pipeline programs, including the New Jersey Law & Education Empowerment Project (NJLEEP), a peer mediation program with Great Path Academy in Connecticut, and the Citizens School Project in the Boston area.
 We host career development programs for high-school students through School that Can (Newark), which involves spending a day working with our lawyers and professionals and helping develop their resumes, cover letters, and interview skills.
 We also host a ten-week paid summer internship with the Lawyers Collaborative for Diversity for college students of color, offer an LSAT scholarship for diverse students, and help students succeed in law school through the Rutgers Law Minority Student Program.